-There was a 1 in 400 trillion chance for you to be born.
+There was a one in 400 trillion chance for you to be born.

-Without getting into the health class specifics of it all, it is an absolute miracle that this version of you – with your traits, your attributes, your predispositions – made it to where you are now.
-We can look at that, and feel absolutely on top of the world.
-Thinking about that makes me feel that I can use the exact gifts I have to do things in the world.
-It makes me grateful that of all the creatures in the world, I am a human with a brain, and opposable thumbs, and was born into a culture with inherent freedoms.
+Without getting into the health-class specifics of it all, it is an absolute miracle that this version of you—with your traits, your attributes, your predispositions—made it to where you are now.
+We can look at that, feel absolutely on top of the world, and it can make us feel like we can use the exact gifts we have to do good things in our lives.
+It makes me grateful that of all the creatures in creation, I am a human with a brain and opposable thumbs, and was born into a culture and nation with inherent freedoms.

 We are incredibly powerful in the world as humans, and at the same time, utterly helpless.